MicrosoftDocs/dynamics365smb-docs/business-central/across-workflow.md

 * Power Automate flows

-  * Automated flows that are triggered by events (such as record or document creation, modification, or deletion) [!INCLUDE[prod_short](includes/prod_short.md)].
-Learn more at [Use [!INCLUDE[prod_short](includes/prod_short.md)] in Power Automate Flows](across-how-use-financials-data-source-flow.md).
+  * Automated flows that are triggered by events (such as record or document creation, modification, or deletion) in [!INCLUDE[prod_short](includes/prod_short.md)].
   * Instant flows that are manually triggered by the **Automate** action from lists, cards, and document pages.

     Create and manually trigger a Power Automate flow on a [!INCLUDE[prod_short](includes/prod_short.md)] record, such as a customer, item, or sales order, with options to manipulate information both internally and externally (using integrated tools).
-Learn more in the [Instant flows](across-how-use-financials-data-source-flow.md#instant-flows) section.

 ## Power Automate flows